c-sanders/Gtk4-Example-1/Qt_basics.md

 ## Downloading, configuring, and installing Qt on Linux.

-#### + Using the apt Package Manager.
+#### * Using the apt Package Manager.

-In order to get the apt Package Manager to install the Qt package, issue the following command from a command line.
+To get the apt Package Manager to install the Qt package, issue the following command from a command line.

 ```
 sudo apt install qtk-base-dev
 ```

-Using this method, the Qt package may get installed into;
+Using this command, the Qt package may get installed into the following locations;

 ```
 /usr/include/x86_64-linux-gnu/qt6